 About hydrogen peroxide

 Unlike isopropanol, hydrogen peroxide is not a type of alcohol.
 You might recognize its chemical formula, H2O2, as being similar to that of water (H2O).
-The difference is that hydrogen peroxide has two oxygen molecules instead of one.
-That one extra oxygen molecule makes it a strong oxidizer.
+The difference is that hydrogen peroxide has two oxygen atoms instead of one.
+That one extra oxygen atom makes it a strong oxidizer.

 When you buy hydrogen peroxide from a pharmacy, you’re getting a solution that contains 3 percent hydrogen peroxide dissolved in water.
 This formulation is strong enough to kill harmful microorganisms, including bacteria, viruses, fungi, and spores.